lepidus/thoth-templates-doc/onix21_template_reference.md

 **Sub-elements**:
 - `LanguageRole` - An ONIX code for the role of the language.
   - `01`: Language of text
+  - `02`: Original language of a translated text
 - `LanguageCode` - An ISO 639-2/B code for the language.

 ### Extent